Videoloft

-Videoloft is a privately held British technology company that provides cloud-based video-surveillance-as-a-service (VSaaS).
-It is headquartered on Milton Park in Oxfordshire.
+Videoloft, formerly known as Manything, is a privately held British technology company that provides cloud-based video-surveillance-as-a-service (VSaaS).
+The company is headquartered on Milton Park in Oxfordshire.
+It is mainly known for its Manything app.

 History

 Videoloft was incorporated on 27 June 2012 as Manything by James West and Mike Fischer.
 Its first product, released under the name Manything ("monitor anything"), was a mobile app that repurposed old smartphones as DIY security cameras.

-Pivoting from consumer DIY to the professional channel, Manything partnered with camera maker Hikvision in 2017 and began selling cloud recording to security dealers.
+In 2017, Manything shifted from the consumer DIY to the professional channel and began a joint initiative with Hikvision to sell cloud recording to security dealers.
 In August 2019, Manything was renamed as Videoloft, while keeping the Manything app for its legacy users.

-From 2020 onward, Videoloft publicised a series of product milestones: the launch of cloud-based video analytics with object and text recognition capabilities, native 4K cloud recording, direct integrations with manufacturers such as Vivotek, and larger 16- and 64-channel Cloud Adapter models for enterprise sites.
-A 2021 feature in International Security Journal highlighted the company's push into the United States, describing multi-state deployments and a growing reseller base.
-In a later report, Videoloft announced it was expanding its presence in the United States through new U.S.-based sales staff and integrations with brands including Digital Watchdog, exacqVision, Vivotek and Lorex.
+From 2020 onward, Videoloft announced a series of product milestones, including the launch of cloud-based video analytics with object and text recognition, native 4K cloud recording, direct integrations with manufacturers such as Vivotek, and larger 16- and 64-channel Cloud Adapter models for enterprise sites.
+During the same period, the company expanded its operations to the United States.
+In July 2026, Videoloft launched a Windows-based Virtual Cloud Adapter, which allows compatible cameras and recorders to connect to its cloud platform without a physical Cloud Adapter.
+The software supports up to 64 channels.

-In 2024, Security Journal published an article by Videoloft’s VP of Marketing, Diana Lord, discussing the growth and implications of cloud-based CCTV systems and highlighting the increasing industry shift from local storage solutions to cloud video management platforms.